steveturbek/tangible-interfaces/book.md

 **Concept:** The best interfaces solve real problems in specific contexts.
 Operating rooms require sterile controls.
 Motorcycles need handlebar-mounted interfaces.
 Users with limited mobility need alternative input methods.
 Constraints drive innovation.

+**Case Study:** Xbox Adaptive Controller.
+Designed for gamers with limited mobility, this controller features large programmable buttons, ports for external switches, and mounting options.
+Rather than trying to modify standard controllers, Microsoft designed from constraints: users who can't grip small buttons, who need one-handed operation, or who use assistive switches.
+The result works better for its target users than any adaptation of existing designs could.
+The constraint-first approach created innovation that standard "accessible options" never achieved.

 **Workshop:** Research a specific user context (surgery, cycling, accessibility need) and design a remote control for that scenario.
 Conduct user research to validate assumptions.
 Present final design with context documentation.

 **Key Principles:** User research, contextual inquiry, accessibility, constraint-driven design

+#### 11. Bridging Physical and Digital: Connected UX Design

+**Concept:** Physical interfaces become more powerful when connected to digital systems.
+A button press can trigger animations, sensor data can drive visualizations, and screen interfaces can provide feedback for physical actions.
+Understanding how to design across both domains—and the communication protocols between them—enables richer interactive experiences.

+**Case Study:** Guitar Hero and Rock Band controllers.
+These games succeeded by creating physical controllers that felt like real instruments while connecting seamlessly to on-screen gameplay.
+The tactile satisfaction of clicking fret buttons and strumming combined with visual feedback, score tracking, and synchronized audio.
+The physical controller didn't replicate a real guitar—it created a new hybrid experience that was satisfying precisely because it bridged physical input with digital response.

+**Workshop:** Build a tangible interface video game controller.
+Using the Figma plugin (from class resources), design the on-screen UI that responds to physical inputs from sensors and buttons.
+Create a simple game where physical actions (button presses, sensor movements) control digital elements.
+Focus on the feedback loop: how does the screen confirm physical actions?
+How does digital state influence what physical inputs do?

+**Key Principles:** Serial communication, input mapping, real-time feedback, cross-domain UX design, state synchronization

+**Tools & Resources:**

+- Tangible Interfaces Figma Plugin (class resources)
+- Serial communication protocols (USB, Bluetooth)
+- Game development frameworks that accept external input
+- Debugging tools for physical-digital communication

 ### UX Research & Testing in Physical Prototypes